jbqueru/sqz/README.md

 ### Deflate

--recognizes that very long lengths and offsets might not be very useful, and limits them to 15 bits (though the format supports 16 bits, which is what differentiates deflate64).
+-recognizes that very long lengths and offsets might not be very useful, and limits offsets to 15 bits (though the format supports 16 bits, which is what differentiates deflate64) and lengths to 8 bits (since longer matches could be encoded into multiple matches).

 -recognizes that Huffman coding of exact offsets and lengths is counter-productive, because values tend to be unique: